 The Collective hosts public events that include panels, screenings, table reads of new work, and workshops.
 Their public offerings include a mix of in-person and online events.
 While in-person events are held in many cities, they mostly stick to New York and Los Angeles.

-Other free resources include a directory of community resources, training programs, and data and analysis on the representation of Black people in Hollywood.
+Other free offerings include a directory of community resources, training programs, and data and analysis on the representation of Black people in Hollywood.

 Members-only events include educational and professional development opportunities.
 Writers Rooms, which are held both virtually and in-person, are a monthly members writing group.